3 Key Features of technology in terms of long-term business

 For both your employees and your customers, the new way of doing things must be superior to the old way.
 The use of a combination of in-person and virtual staff is a trend we see in hospitals and tech companies.
 This is effective because a hybrid of physical and virtual services benefits both employees and customers.

 You’ve hopefully had a chance to catch your breath and reevaluate now that the pandemic has been underway for more than a year.
-This is the year to take what you’ve learned through adversity and apply it to your organisation’s long-term change.
+This is the year to take what you’ve learned through adversity and apply it to your organization’s long-term change.

 Future-proofing your business model, at its most basic level, entails laying the foundation for adaptability.
 It involves making your operations better for your employees and customers, both now and in the future.